Climate Change Adaptation Strategy

 |10||Decreased quality and quantity of foreshore ecosystems||Increased coastal floods, erosion, saltwater intrusion, and storm surges, due to sea level rise|

-In this step, we will develop the actual strategy.
-This work will include:
+In this step, we developed the actual strategy.
+This work included:

 - developing actions and goals to address priority climate change impacts

 - integrating actions into current operations and day-to-day work plans